-Since 2010, Euro NCAP's Advanced rewards has recognized car manufacturers who make available new safety technologies which demonstrate a scientifically proven safety benefit for consumers and society.
-Several car models have received rewards points for fitting eCall Euro NCAP.
+Since 2010, Euro NCAP's Advanced Rewards has recognised car manufacturers who make available new safety technologies which demonstrate a scientifically proven safety benefit for consumers and society.
+Several car models have received rewards points for fitting eCall.
+In 2011 it was estimated more than 765.000 vehicles fitted with eCall were sold in 11 European countries (Chauvel and Haviotte, 2011).